 Decide how much ACV you want to use.

-As mentioned above, you can use anywhere between 1/2 – 4 tablespoons.
+As mentioned above, you can use anywhere between 1/2 – 4 tablespoons of apple cider vinegar.
 If your hair is on the oily side, use more and if your hair is dry, use less.
-My hair is pretty dry and I have found that two tablespoons is the magic number.
+I have pretty dry hair and have found that two tablespoons is the magic number.

 Combine all of the ingredients in a plastic squeeze bottle.

-Shake vigorously (and each time you use it, shake it again – the aloe vera gel can settle at the bottom so you want to make sure it’s combined).
+Shake the spray bottle vigorously (and each time you use it, shake it again – the aloe vera gel can settle at the bottom so you want to make sure it’s combined).
+You can even mix in a few drops of your favorite essential oils for a more neutral fragrance.

 How To Use The ACV Hair Rinse